nlamirault/scame/README.md

 ## Development

+The `local-test` command use your Scame installation and current dependencies t

+    $ make local-test

-The unit tests use your personal Emacs configuration (in `$HOME/.emacs.d`).
+The `test` command download dependencies using [Cask][] and use your personal Emacs configuration :
-To run the unit tests:

     $ make test

-The integration tests make an Emacs sandbox, install all dependencies using [Cask][], and launch tests.
+The integration tests make an Emacs sandbox, install all dependencies using [Cask][], and launch tests :
-To run the integration tests:

     $ make integration-test

+A [Docker][] container could be used to launch unit tests:

+    $ make docker-build docker-test

 ## License